-Firebird Data Protection Consultancy Limited (Firebird) provides advice, guidance, training and outsourced Data Protection Officer services to organisations, regarding the data protection legislation (ie the General Data Protection Regulation (GDPR) and the Data Protection Act).
+We are Firebird Data Protection Consultancy Limited (Firebird).
+We provide expert advice, guidance, training and outsourced Data Protection Officer services to organisations, to help them meet their obligations under the data protection legislation (ie the General Data Protection Regulation (the UK GDPR) and the Data Protection Act).

 Firebird is a private limited company registered in England & Wales under registration number 10841251.
 Firebird is registered with the Information Commissioner’s Office under registration number ZA288370.

-If you have any queries about this privacy notice or the services we offer, please email us at firstname.lastname@example.org If you would like to contact our Data Protection Officer, please email DPO@firebirdltd.co.uk
+If you have any queries about this privacy notice or the services we offer, please email us at firstname.lastname@example.org If you would like to contact our Data Protection Officer Amber Badley, please email DPO@firebirdltd.co.uk

-Most of the personal data we process is provided to us directly by you for one of the following reasons:
+Most of the personal data we process is provided to us directly by you, for example when you:

 We may also collect personal information about you indirectly, for example through: